 How can you even begin to identify with someone’s feelings when you can’t even identify with yourself?

-My multiple marriages never worked out because, not only did I keep choosing the wrong people, I could not even put myself in a position of understanding THEIR feelings.
+My multiple marriages never worked out because, not only did I get married way too young and kept choosing the wrong people because I wasn’t mature enough to know what was right for me, but I could not even put myself in a position of understanding THEIR feelings.

 As I said earlier, not knowing your spiritual identity makes it difficult for you to discern if someone is right for you because you don’t even know who you are!